stormalf/stormalf/README.md

 # incoming projects

 forecast projects it can evolve depending ideas and new interests
-- more apis : jira, kibana, jenkins...
+- more apis : uipath, servicenow, jira, kibana, jenkins...